 When Kyle tries to report the obvious serial killer (who wants to get caught) with DNA evidence, he is berated by Sergeant Yates for being a waste of his time, since he is not a psychic.

 Officer Barbrady is extremely incompetent in the early seasons for being incapable of solving crimes and other stuff.
 Despite that, he actually kept South Park in peace since he's the only cop in town and had moments like when he learned to read and solved the "Chickenlover" case.
-He becomes much more competent in his job as he was Demoted to Extra and the Park County police takes the role.
+He becomes much more competent in his job during his appearances as he was Demoted to Extra when Yates and the Park County police took over.